You'll have to work hard but there'll be a big payoff in the end.

 Several city officials have been accused of receiving payoffs from the company.

 He lost his factory job but received a payoff and a pension.
+Verb

-Recent Examples of payoff from the Web
+Recent Examples on the Web

 These example sentences are selected automatically from various online news sources to reflect current usage of the word 'payoff.'
 Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
 Send us feedback.